babaisflag/ctf/[210813-16] ReallyAwesomeCTF 2021/README.md

 ## Afterthoughts

 This was my second time participating in a CTF.
 This one was really different from the previous one and the other ones that I've seen, because the usual categories are Web, Pwn, Reversing, Crypto, and Miscellaneous (which usually includes OSINT, forensics, or stego).
 This time, pwn/reversing (and crypto, although not specifically in the name) were all combined into one category, and Miscellaneous, OSINT, and Steganography got their own categories.
 My personal preference leans toward the usual categories with more pwn and reversing, but this was also fun and different.
-I couldn't get any steganography due to a significant lack of experience in it, but the pwn/reversing challenges were definitely very interesting. :D
+I couldn't get any steganography due to a significant lack of experience in it, but the pwn/reversing challenges were definitely really awesome. :D

 ## Writeups